simonhicks/csv-utils/README.md

 ### `count-by`

-Now that we've got some joined up data, we can start doing some simple analysis.
-We can use `count` by to see which studio is selling the most movies.
+Now that you've got some joined up data, you can start doing some simple analysis.
+You can use `count` by to see which studio is selling the most movies.

 ```